iamnotbobby/Lethal-Company-Modpack/README.md

 # Lethal Company Modpack

-This Windows powershell script installs BepInEx dependency by default and installs any other [Thunderstore](https://thunderstore.io/c/lethal-company) mods/modpacks you specify with the given format.
+This Windows powershell script installs the latest BepInEx dependency by default and installs any other [Thunderstore](https://thunderstore.io/c/lethal-company) mods/modpacks you specify with the given format.
+Since it's a powershell script, it's easy to distribute among people.

 Initially, this was made to ease the additional installation of additional mods for [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) for my friends as an alternative towards a mod manager, but feel free to use it if you'd like.